krishnamurali892/Album/README.md

 **Retrofit**
 - REST-Client based webservices implementation with Retrofit library.
-- Its simple use and removes a lot of efforts for making REST based API calls.
+- Its simple to use and removes a lots of efforts for making REST based API calls.
 - API calls are aynchromous and it will taken care by library itself.

 **Glide**